BestTimesToVisit.com Logo

 culture

-Respect the 'Leave No Trace' principles to help preserve the pristine beauty of the Rockies.
-This means packing out everything you pack in, staying on marked trails to protect fragile vegetation, and being mindful of noise levels to avoid disturbing wildlife and other visitors.
-It's a shared responsibility to keep Banff stunning for generations to come.
+Respect the 'Leave No Trace' principles.
+This means packing out everything you pack in, staying on marked trails, and not feeding wildlife.
+It's a shared responsibility to keep this pristine environment beautiful for generations to come, and locals really value visitors who understand and practice this.

 food